-South Dublin County Council has prepared the Draft South Dublin Development Plan 2022-2028 and have integrated various recommendations arising from the SEA, AA and SFRA processes into the Draft Plan.
-Section 8.2 and Table 8.1 (Appendix A2) provides a detailed overall evaluation of the environmental effects arising from the Plan.
+South Dublin County Council has prepared the Draft South Dublin Development Plan 2022-2028 and the proposed amendments, including material amendments, and have integrated various recommendations arising from the SEA, AA and SFRA processes into the Draft Plan.
+Sections 8.2 and 8.3, including Tables 8.2.1 to 8.2.11 and 8.3.1, and Appendices A2 and A3) provide a detailed overall evaluation of the environmental effects arising from the Plan and from the proposed amendments, including material amendments.
 The effects take account of potential in-combination / cumulative effects arising from implementation of the Plan.
 Potentially significant adverse environmental effects (if unmitigated) arising from implementation of the Plan are detailed, as are appropriate and detailed mitigation measures (refer Chapter 9).
 Taking into account, inter alia, the detailed mitigation which has been integrated into the Plan (including that which is identified at Chapter 9), it has been determined that significant residual adverse environmental effects will not occur.
 Requirements for monitoring of potential environmental impacts during the implementation of the Plan are set out in Chapter 10.